BrianDang03/Destiny-2-Face-Cascade/README.md

 ```
 git clone https://github.com/BrianDang03/Destiny-2-Face-Cascade.git
 ```
-3. Use the terminal and change to the Destiny-2-Face-Cascade directory.
+3. Use can use the terminal to change to the Destiny-2-Face-Cascade directory.
 ```
 cd Destiny-2-Face-Cascade
 ```